 Not everyone who abuses prescription drugs gets their pills from home.
 16.6% of Rx users bought or stole their prescription medication from a friend.
 If your kid has friends over and they see your prescription sitting out on the nightstand, they may be tempted to lift a pill or two.
 Plus, peer pressure has a huge impact on whether or not kids experiment with drugs.
 It’s just as important to make sure your teen’s friends know prescriptions are dangerous as your own teen.

 Does the girl next door mow your lawn?
 Perhaps the neighbor’s son dropped in a few weeks back to borrow some eggs?
 You may have neighbors in and out of your home all of the time without ever considering that they may have alternative motives.
 When your teenage neighbors pop in and ask to use your bathroom, they have access to your pills.

-Locking up your medicines can be an effective way to protect yourself against having your pills stolen by people who visit your home.
+Locking up your medicines can be an effective way to help protect yourself against having your pills stolen by people who visit your home.

 #3: The Pet Sitter

 Everything is set for your big family vacation.
 You’ve hired someone to take care of the dog and water the plants while you’re gone.
 The bags are packed.
 You’ve brought the prescriptions you’ll need with you, but everything else is at home on the counter.